jaros1/Money-Network/README.md

 Css help would be nice.
 I am not a css person.
 I am having some problem with fixed menu and scroll in pages.

 Ideas and inspiration are welcome.
-Specially on wallet and money API path that have not yet been started.
+Specially on wallet and money API parts that have not yet been started.
 Fell free to create an issue with your inputs,